 Sicily and the Aeolian Islands Holidays

 Holidays to Sicily and the Aeolian Islands give visitors the chance to experience a unique region of Italy with its own history, culture and cuisine.
 Sitting right at the tip of Italy, Sicily is the largest and most populated island in the Mediterranean and offers a fascinating mix of cultures and architecture.
-Throughout its history, the island has been colonised by the Arabs, the Greeks and then the Romans.
-Today, visitors can still see vestiges of its interesting past in the Greek temples, Roman architecture, mosaics and Arabic influenced cuisine.
+Throughout Sicily’s history, the island has been colonised by the Arabs, the Greeks and then the Romans.
+Today, visitors can still see vestiges of its interesting past in the Greek temples, Roman architecture, mosaics and Arabic-influenced cuisine.
 Explore the historic city of Palermo, admire the views from Taormina’s dramatic clifftop location and spend time by the sea in Cefalu.

 The UNESCO World Heritage Aeolian Islands lie just north of Sicily and offer a carpet of picturesque landscapes and natural attractions – steaming volcanoes, small rocky coves lapped by azure blue seas and green hills, perfect for hiking.
-The islands are also known for their excellent cuisine, from unique pasta dishes and cheeses to desserts and cakes, and of course fresh seafood.
+The Aeolian Islands are also known for their excellent cuisine, from unique pasta dishes and cheeses to desserts and cakes, and of course fresh seafood.

 Discover Sicily and the Aeolian Islands like no other